 Early Warning System on NPS

-The EU Early Warning System, operated by the EMCDDA and Europol, plays a central role in supporting national- and EU-level preparedness and responses to new psychoactive substances (NPS).
-In operation since 2005, it comprises those two agencies, 30 national early warning systems across Europe, the European Medicines Agency and the European Commission.
+The EU Early Warning System, operated by the EMCDDA in close cooperation with Europol, plays a central role in supporting national- and EU-level preparedness and responses to new psychoactive substances (NPS).
+In operation since 1997, it comprises those two agencies, 29 national early warning systems across Europe, the European Medicines Agency and the European Commission.